 Mark earned an early release from parole in 2019 after serving nearly five years in prison with some of Colorado's toughest and most notorious criminals.
 Through public speaking and his published book, Mark is inspiring people after hearing his story that anyone can change for the better to make a difference.

-Mark is happily married and the proud father of two sons and an even prouder grandfather of two grandchildren.
+Mark is happily married and the proud father of two sons and an even prouder grandfather of three grandchildren.

 Life Behind Bars